dsekz/twitter-x-xp-forwarded-for-header/README.md

 # Generator

 The code block below lets you generate or decrypt any XPFF header.
 To understand how the base_key works, check out the Reverse Engineering section.
-(This key is hardcoded inside the WASM, so as long as you provide a valid guest_id, everything should work correctly.)
+(This key is hardcoded inside the WASM, so as long as you provide a valid guest_id, everything should work correctly.
+There is no need for extra scraping because it is not dynamic (for now))
 The guest_id should be your guest_id value from your Twitter cookies (URL-encoded).

 ```python